|

 not to prevent their pruwlh, ami

 not lo close the way of generosity lo the new - coming students.
-Separation between Fayyad and Mulla Sadra, and staying of one of

-them in As it was said about Mulla Hasan,
+As it was said about Mulla

-the oilspring of Fayyad and
+Hasan, the oilspring of

 Mulla Sadra's grandson, and